Login Experience for Clients using New Collaborate

 Depending on the client's email address and various security settings, the login experience may be slightly different for each client.

-Note: If your practice has not added privacy information to Microsoft Entra the permissions will display "(Practice) has not provided links to their terms for you to review."
-To add privacy details refer to the Microsoft article Add your organization's privacy information to Microsoft Entra
+Note: If your practice has not added privacy information to Microsoft Entra, the permissions will display "(Practice) has not provided links to their terms for you to review."
+To add privacy details, refer to the Microsoft article Add your organization's privacy information to Microsoft Entra

-Login with Microsoft Email Addresses
+Microsoft Email Addresses

-If the client or contact has an email address with a Microsoft domain (for example @hotmail.com, @outlook.com, @msn.com) or the address is managed on a Microsoft email server, the client will be able to log in using the Microsoft authentication process.
+If the client or contact has an email address with a Microsoft domain (for example, @hotmail.com, @outlook.com, @msn.com) or the address is managed on a Microsoft email server, the client will be able to log in using the Microsoft authentication process.

 2662_Access_document_link_and_enter_MS_password.gif

-3. After entering the account details, the client clicks Sign in.
+2. After entering the account details, the client clicks Sign in.

 Note: If the client has enabled Multifactor Authentication for their personal account, they may be prompted to complete MFA to continue signing in.